Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/CommandManager.md

 ### CreateCommand(string commandName, InputGesture inputGesture, ICompositeCommand compositeCommand, bool throwExceptionWhenCommandIsAlreadyCreated)

-Creates the command inside the command manager.

-    If the throwExceptionWhenCommandIsAlreadyCreated is ```false``` and the command is already created, only the input gesture is updated for the existing command.
+Creates the command inside the command manager.If the throwExceptionWhenCommandIsAlreadyCreated is`false` and the command is already created, only the input gesture is updated for the existing command.

 #### Parameters